saimsajidirl/How-to-Install-Redis-on-Windows/README.md

 # How to Install Redis on Windows

-Redis is officially supported on Linux, so using WSL is the recommended way to install and run Redis on Windows.
-Here's how to do it:
+Since Redis is officially supported on Linux, the recommended method to install and run it on Windows is by using WSL (Windows Subsystem for Linux).
+Follow these steps to set it up:

 ## Step 1: Install WSL

-Open PowerShell/cmd as Administrator and run the following command to install WSL:
+Open PowerShell or Command Prompt as Administrator and run the following command to install WSL:

     wsl --install

-This will install WSL and the default Linux distribution (typically Ubuntu).
+This will install WSL

-## Step 2: Restart your Laptop
+## Step 2: Restart Your Computer

-Restart your laptop so the settings gets saved
+Restart your computer to apply the changes properly.

 ## Step 3: Install ubuntu

-Open PowerShell/cmd as Administrator use this command to install ubuntu:
+To install Ubuntu, open PowerShell or Command Prompt as Administrator and execute:

        wsl --install Ubuntu

-This will install ubuntu

 ## Step 4: Install Redis in WSL

-Once ubuntu is installed, open the terminal and run the following commands to update the package list and install Redis:
+Once Ubuntu is installed, open the terminal by typing ubuntu in Command Prompt and then run these commands:

-open cmd and type 'ubuntu' to run ubuntu then type these

     sudo apt update